 The African elephant generally has no natural predators because of its great size.

 The African elephant is the largest living land-dwelling animal.
-Until recently, they were broken down into two subspecies, the African bush elephant, and the African forest elephant, but these two groupings are now largely considered to be two seperate populations of the same species.
+Until recently, they were broken down into two subspecies, the African bush elephant, and the African forest elephant, but these two groupings are now largely considered to be two separate populations of the same species.